acconeer/acconeer-python-exploration/docs/ref_apps/a121/parking.rst

 The measurement used for this algorithm is similar in nature to the measurement of the distance detector, which also detects (and reports distance to) static objects.
 However, this configuration is tailor made for the parking use case and designed with a power constraint in mind.

 The signatures are calculated from the mean sweep over a frame.
-For all sweeps, we only use the amplitude measurements for each depth, denoted with :math:`A(d)` (which is obtained by taking the absolute value of the sparseIQ data).
+For all sweeps, we only use the amplitude measurements for each depth, denoted with :math:`A(d)` (which is obtained by taking the absolute value of the Sparse IQ data).
 The phase information is not used in this reference application.
 See :ref:`rdac-a121-sweeps-and-frames` for more information about frames and sweeps.

 Integration Notes
 -----------------